paragon-it-solutions/bright_checkout_kata/README.md

 ## Features

-- Product management with individual and multi-buy pricing
+- Product management of SKU items(Add or Update)
-- Flexible pricing rules that can be updated for each checkout transaction
+- Support for multibuy offers on products with flexible pricing rules that can be updated for each checkout transaction
-- Scanning of items in any order
+- Scanning of items in any order for basket
 - Dependency injection used extensively throughout (mostly through primary constructor injection)

 ## Getting Started